hunterdyar/hdyarblog/content/_index.md

 *(Most people call me "Hunter", "HD", or "Smokey")*

-I am an Assistant Professor of Immersive Media.
+I am an Assistant Professor of Immersive Media at Chatham University.
 I teach courses on VR/AR technology, Unity Development, and Photography.

 Much of my work these days is in creating open educational resources.
 - [The Guidebook](https://guidebook.hdyar.com) - Unity/Digital Media Learning Articles/Videos.